 1. What is the function of the aorta in the heart?

-A: The aorta is the primary and the largest artery of the human body that transports blood away from the heart to the rest of the body.
-After the blood is carried out from the heart through the aortic valve, it travels across the aorta, making a cane-shaped curve which connects with other major arteries to deliver oxygenated blood to the brain, muscles, and other cells.
+The aorta is the primary and the largest artery of the human body that transports blood away from the heart to the rest of the body.
+After the blood is carried out from the heart through the aortic valve, it travels across the aorta, making a cane-shaped curve that connects with other major arteries to deliver oxygenated blood to the brain, muscles, and other cells.
 By doing this, the aorta takes part in the systemic blood circulation in the body.

 The ascending aorta supplies blood to the heart.